Everyone can experience the unique Buddhist fire ritual HOMA, performed daily in the temple.

 In the penetralia, just behind the principal deity, Zodiac guardian deities are set.
 Penetralia is also barrier-free, so move further without taking your shoes off.

-300 kids of flowers, presenting the beauty of four seasons of a year are depicted on the ceiling of the Golden hall.
+300 kinds of flowers, presenting the beauty of four seasons of a year are depicted on the ceiling of the Golden hall.
 Enjoy the shine and beauty of the drawings reflecting the natural light.

 HOMA is the famous fire ritual, performed to make wishes of visitors come true, while burning the wood in front of the principal deity and Acala figure.